Jamyang Shakya Gyaltsen: Youth and ascent to power

 Jamyang Shakya Gyaltsen was the eldest son of Sonam Zangpo, a brother of the founder of the Phagmodrupa regime, Tai Situ Changchub Gyaltsen.
 His mother was Damo Nyetuma.
 When nine years of age he was made a monastic novice.
 In 1352 he was elevated to boy-abbot of the see of Tsethang.
-The young abbot was close to the well-known scholar Buton Rinchen Drub, who praised his wide knowledge in religious matters.
+The young abbot was close to the well-known scholar Buton Rinchen Drub, who praised his wide knowledge of religious matters.
 According to Buton, "if in front of all fields of Yarlung from Gonpo Dongri different mandalas were to be dedicated, he could cover all these fields", meaning that he had the initiation in all mandalas, and could ensure sacral protection of the fields.
 When his uncle Tai Situ Changchub Gyaltsen died at the end of 1364, Jamyang Shakya Gyaltsen succeeded him as regent (desi) of Tibet, but also kept his religious position.
 His powers in the first hand applied to the central parts of Tibet (Ü and Tsang).

 Relations with the Yuan and the Ming

-At the time of Jamyang Shakya Gyaltsen's accession, the Mongol Yuan Dynasty was at its last throes, and had little or no opportunity to intervene in the affairs of Tibet like before.
+At the time of Jamyang Shakya Gyaltsen's accession, the Mongol Yuan dynasty was at its last throes, and had little or no opportunity to intervene in the affairs of Tibet like before.
 In 1365, however, the new regent received the title Gushri and the investiture of the Nêdong district, the original fief of the Phagmogrupa line, from the emperor Toghon Temür.
-In 1368 the latter lost the imperial throne, and the Ming Dynasty took power in China.
+In 1368 the latter lost the imperial throne, and the Ming dynasty took power in China.
 The Mingshi or dynastic annals say: "In the beginning of the fifth year Hongwu [1372] the [commander of the] garrison of Hezhou said that in the country of Pamuzhuba [Phagmodrupa] in Ü and Tsang there was a monk who was called Zhangyang Shajia Jiancang [Jamyang Shakya Gyaltsen], to whom in the Yuan's times, had been given the title of Guanding Guoshi, and to whom the barbarians had been entrusted.
 Now Shangzhu Jiancang [Changchub Gyaltsen, another person than the regent's predecessor], the chief of Dogan [Do Kham], fought against Guan Wuer.
 If that monk of Pamuzhuba had been sent to persuade him, Dogan would certainly have become a subject of the Chinese Empire.
 The Emperor accepted this advice, and again appointed that monk Guanding Guoshi, and sent envoys to him to give him the jade seal and coloured silk."
-Whether this information should be taken as face value, and imply the introduction of Ming governance, is disputed between Western and Tibetan historians on one hand, and Chinese on the other; at any rate, the Phagmodrupa governance kept its own administration and political network without direct Chinese intervention.
+Whether this information should be taken at face value, and implies the introduction of Ming governance, is disputed between Western and Tibetan historians on one hand, and Chinese on the other; at any rate, the Phagmodrupa governance kept its own administration and political network without direct Chinese intervention.